F3real/F3real.github.io/content/ryanCTF_inputValidation.md

 Authors: F3real
 Summary: How to solve RyanCTF Input Validation

-Ryan CTF is nicely organized beginner CTF located at [http://ctf.ryanic.com/](http://ctf.ryanic.com/).
-Challenges are pretty interesting, with only thing I disliked being that they are played through web shell.
+Ryan CTF is a nicely organized beginner CTF located at [http://ctf.ryanic.com/](http://ctf.ryanic.com/).
+Challenges are pretty interesting, with the only thing I disliked being that they are played through a web shell.
 So let’s start:

 **(Ab)use the ping-tool.html page on the web server [http://ctf.ryanic.com:8080](http://ctf.ryanic.com:8080) to find the flag within the Flag.txt file.**